top of page

 What are the risks associated with Ketamine use?

-While the FDA has approved the use of ketamine for several indications, including anesthesia and depression, the long term use of the drug at low doses to treat pain haven’t been studied very much.
+While the FDA has approved the use of ketamine for several indications, including anesthesia, and more recently depression (but only esketamine nasal spray), the long term use of the drug at low doses to treat pain hasn't actually been studied very much.
 The studies that have been done often have conflicting results in terms of side effects and concerns, making it hard to know for certain just how risky this treatment is.

 While ketamine is generally considered to be safe for use in a controlled medical practice there are instances where it can be dangerous.
 Research presented at the Anesthesiology 2019 annual meeting reported that more than one out of every three patients treated with ketamine experience side effects like hallucinations and visual disturbances.